Our Verdict

 If you want...Consider InsteadPriceWhy

-More data + simulator play Garmin Approach R10 $599 14 metrics, virtual courses, best app ecosystem
+More data + simulator play Garmin Approach R10 $599 14 metrics including spin, virtual courses, best app ecosystem

-No subscription, more features Square Golf Omni $249 Zero fees, 9 metrics, app included
+No subscription, more features Square Golf Omni $1,599 Premium 4-camera, 17 metrics, measured spin (preorder)

 Best accuracy under $1,000 Rapsodo MLM2Pro $699 Camera-based, real spin data, sim ready

 No. The Shot Scope LM1 has zero subscription fees.
-You pay $199 once and get the device, the free Shot Scope app, all data analysis features, and all future firmware updates.
-This is a core part of Shot Scope's brand philosophy.
+You pay once and get the device, the free Shot Scope app, all data analysis features, and future firmware updates.
+This is a core part of Shot Scope's brand philosophy across all their products.

 Yes, the LM1 works indoors into a hitting net.
-It needs about 5 feet of space behind the ball for the radar to track properly.
-However, carry and total distance are estimated from ball speed when hitting into a net, so outdoor readings will be more accurate for distance metrics.
+It needs clearance behind the ball for the radar to track the shot.
+When hitting into a net, carry and total distance are estimated from ball speed since the ball doesn't travel — outdoor readings give you real distance data.
+Ball speed, club speed, and smash factor work the same indoors or out.

 No. The LM1 is designed as a standalone practice tool with its own built-in display and optional app integration.
 It does not connect to simulator software like E6 Connect, TGC 2019, or GSPro.
 If you need simulator compatibility, look at the Garmin R10 or SkyTrak+.